Funtasia Water Park

-Funtasia Water Park is an amusement and water park located in Patna, India.
+Funtasia Water Park is an amusement and water park located in Patna, Bihar, India.
 The park contains many attractions such as numerous water slides and water playgrounds.
 The park is the first water park in Bihar.
 The park is owned and administered by Mumbai-based Takshila Seas & Resorts Private Limited.

 Location

 The water theme park is located on the New Bypass road.
 It is 11 km away from Patna Junction and about 16 km from Patna Airport.